A counter-example for polynomial version of Sarnak's conjecture: Further remarks.

 where $\alpha$ runs over all finite open covering of $X$ and $\mathcal{N}(\theta)$ is the minimal cardinality among all cardinalities of sub-covers of $\theta$.
-A dynamical system is said to be of {\em polynomial entropy zero} if its sequential topological entropy is equal to zero along every polynomial sequences.
+A dynamical system is said to be of {\em polynomial entropy zero} if its sequence topological entropy is equal to zero along every polynomial sequence.

 In the same paper where polynomial Sarnak conjecture was formulated, Eisner \cite{E2018} also proposed a weaker version of polynomial Sarnak conjecture for minimal system: \begin{ques}[Conjecture 2.4, \cite{E2018}] Let $(X,T)$ be a minimal topological dynamical system of zero polynomial entropy.
 Then \eqref{polynomial sar eq} holds for every $f\in C(X)$, every polynomial $p:\mathbb{N}\rightarrow \mathbb{N}_0$ and every $x\in X$. \end{ques}